Compiler Services: Processing SyntaxTree

 --------------------

-type SynBinding = | SynBinding of accessibility: SynAccess option * kind: SynBindingKind * isInline: bool * isMutable: bool * attributes: SynAttributes * xmlDoc: PreXmlDoc * valData: SynValData * headPat: SynPat * returnInfo: SynBindingReturnInfo option * expr: SynExpr * range: range * debugPoint: DebugPointAtBinding * trivia: SynBindingTrivia member RangeOfBindingWithRhs: range member RangeOfBindingWithoutRhs: range member RangeOfHeadPattern: range
+type SynBinding = | SynBinding of accessibility: SynAccess option * kind: SynBindingKind * isInline: bool * isMutable: bool * attributes: SynAttributes * xmlDoc: PreXmlDoc * valData: SynValData * headPat: SynPat * returnInfo: SynBindingReturnInfo option * expr: SynExpr * range: range * debugPoint: DebugPointAtBinding * trivia: SynBindingTrivia member RangeOfBindingWithRhs: range with get member RangeOfBindingWithoutRhs: range with get member RangeOfHeadPattern: range with get

 <summary> Represents a binding for a 'let' or 'member' declaration </summary>